21 Healthiest Vegetables To Eat According to a Nutritionist in 2025

 20. Garlic

 Garlic, with its bold aroma and powerful antioxidants, stands out as one of the most flavor-packed healthy vegetables for supporting cardiovascular health.
-Other benefits of garlic, as stated by Riverside Health, include its ability to boost your immune system, enhance your gut health and support your digestive system.
+Other benefits of garlic, as stated by Riverside Health, include its potential to support immune function, promote gut health and aid digestion.

 While consuming garlic raw can cause digestive discomfort, cooking tones down its intensity and highlights its sweetness, making it not only one of the healthiest vegetables but also one of the most delicious.
 Traditional dishes like Italian aglio e olio or Asian-inspired honey garlic glazed salmon rely on its transformative properties, proving garlic’s essential role in culinary and health traditions alike.